 Most recently, David Betteridge has contributed several poems and short essays to the left-wing website Culture Matters.
 These include an obituary and elegy for the late John Berger (January, 2017).
 In conjunction with Manifesto Press, Culture Matters has also published a book of his poems, Slave-Songs & Symphonies (2016), with drawings by Bob Starrett.
 This book attempts to give, among other things, a history of the world in about a hundred lines.

 Websites featuring the authorSmokestack BooksScottish Poetry Library Culture Matters

 Current events and projects

-I am available to run (or contribute to) the following types of event:
+I am available to run (or contribute to) the following types of events:

-1) readings (solo, or with one or two colleagues) from my book of poems, Granny Albyn’s Complaint, and/or the poetry pamphlets mentioned above, with a brief commentary on them.
+1) readings (solo, or with one or two colleagues) from my books of poems and/or the poetry pamphlets mentioned above, with a brief commentary on them.
 This is what I provided at the West End Festival, Glasgow, in Hillhead Public Library (2009, 2010, 2011 and 2012).
 I am especially interested in combining music and photographs with my readings.

 Kaleidoscope: An English Course for Juniors co-authored with Andrew Wright and Nicolas Hawkes University of York/Macmillan, 1975

 Games for Language Learning co-authored with Andrew Wright and Michael Buckby Cambridge University Press, 1979, revised 1984 and 2006